assyrianic/Tagha/documentation/Compiler Specifications.md

 * `argc` and `argv` are implementation-defined for Tagha, so `main` could have any type of parameters as necessary to script devs.

 * if `argv` contains pointers that are not owned by the script's memory allocator, then **the VM _will_ throw a runtime exception if the bytecode dereferences them**.
 Keep this in mind when passing objects to the scripts.
-A workaround for this is to allocate from the script's own runtime heap, copy data to it, and pass that to `main`.
+A workaround for this is to allocate from the script's own runtime heap, copy data to it, and pass that to `main` (check example in API.md).